 The project team also identified 27 dairies, including eight currently generating renewable electricity, that could be developed as RNG projects during this time frame, either separately or in clusters or chains with other dairies or biogas sources.
 Dairies using open lagoons to store manure before land application have a significant biogas resource that is currently lost to the atmosphere.
-By sharing biogas upgrading and pipeline injection infrastructure with other dairies, these RNG resources could be readily developed.
+In combination with other dairies sharing gas-cleaning and pipeline-injection infrastructure, these RNG resources could be readily developed.
 Whatcom and Yakima counties, and to a lesser extent Skagit and Grant counties, have many such dairies as well as major pipelines traversing their counties.

 Projects to digest municipal food waste for RNG are another short-term opportunity.
 Digesting half of the municipal food waste from King, Snohomish and Pierce counties could generate nearly 400 million cubic feet of RNG each year.
 Even though biogas yields at landfills will likely decrease when organic wastes are diverted to other processing pathways, the overall efficiency of biogas capture would improve.
 Combined, these various near-term RNG resources could displace about 1.8 percent of current fossil natural gas consumption by end users in Washington.